 There is also a sad twist when they finally reach Shangri-La that makes the existence of Susan even more depressing.
 With that said, the movie ties itself up with a nice bow on top at the end.
 Even Adelina, who is an afterthought for most of the movie, gets a satisfying end.

 The problem isn’t the voice cast, which was universally great.
 It also wasn’t the positive message of the movie — believing in yourself and understanding you don’t need others to define your self-worth.
 It is just the fact that everything seemed so bland and average.
-Nothing really surprised and nothing seemed to rise to the level of Laika’s past movies.
+Nothing really surprised and nothing seemed to rise to the level of Laika’s p

 It might not be fair to judge Missing Link for not matching up to the level of Kubo or ParaNorman.
 However, that is the bar that Laika has set for itself.
 Missing Link came across as just too ordinary and average to become a memorable part of their cinematic output.
-Movie goers will forget all about this movie by the time the next animated film hits theaters.